seankndy/react-php-alertmanager/README.md

 It receives externally-generated alerts/incidents from a collector via a simple HTTP API (JSON) and routes them to receivers.
-Receivers are PHP objects that extend `\SeanKndy\AlertManager\Receivers\AbstractReceiver` or most basic form of a Receiver would implement the `\SeanKndy\AlertManager\Receivers\ReceivableInterface` interface.
-Included with AlertManager is an Email receiver, but it's very simple to write your own receivers for PagerDuty, a database, etc...
+Receivers are PHP objects that extend `\SeanKndy\AlertManager\Receivers\AbstractReceiver` or most basic form of a Receiver would implement the `\SeanKndy\AlertManager\Receivers\ReceivableInterface` interface.  `AbstractReceiver` provides some commonly desired functionality like scheduling, filtering, initial delay and whether or not to receive recovered alerts.
+Included with AlertManager is an Email receiver, but it's very simple to write your own receivers such as to PagerDuty, a database, Slack, etc...

 ## HTTP JSON API - Alert Format